How to Do the Breathwork from the Wim Hof Method

 For decades, Wim Hof—the man known for trekking mountains in the snow without a coat and holding the world record for the longest time spent in an ice bath—has been practicing self-developed techniques that he says can make the human body more resilient in the face of physical and psychological stress.
 This protocol is called the Wim Hof Method.
 It has three basic parts: meditation, breathing exercises, and cold exposure.
 And the people who consistently practice it report anecdotal results from improving athletic performance to quieting the symptoms of chronic disease.

-In the second episode of The goop Lab, “Cold Comfort,” Hof teaches a group of goop staffers how to practice the breathing exercise that’s become the most essential piece of the Wim Hof Method.
+In the second episode of The goop Lab, “Cold Comfort,” Hof teaches a group of goop staffers how to practice the Wim Hof breathing exercise that’s become the most essential piece of his method.
 This practice alternates periods of hyperventilation and periods of breath retention.
-While it’s certainly a privilege to learn from Hof himself, this is an exercise you can learn and practice at home.
+While it’s certainly a privilege to learn from Hof himself, you can learn and practice the Wim Hof breathing exercise at home.
 First, though: Please consult your doctor when it comes to your personal health and before you start any treatment or practice.
 And if you’re watching the show: The goop Lab is designed to entertain and inform—not provide medical advice.

 We’ve included some instructions from Hof for the breathing exercise here, but for the full set of tools, refer to the Wim Hof Method website, where you can access further information and sign up for live events, or the Wim Hof Method app, which has on-demand video lessons and a breathwork timer.